 Many people with complex lives bemoan the fact that they don't seem to have enough time.
 But they must realize they have all the time they are ever going to get.
-The only option for anyone is to do better with the time they have.
+Certainly, one's perception of time can change, and by renewing one's purpose in life, you can claim more quality time.
+However, time itself is an absolutely finite resource, so the only option for anyone is to do better with the time they have.

 TIP: I have a shopping day.

 CASE STUDY: Kyle works at a major aerospace company as an engineer .

 TACTIC: Take a time inventory.

 Use a sheet of paper or a computer spreadsheet to draw a grid.
 Make the cells large enough so that you can write a few words in each.
 Across the top, label columns with the days of the week.
 On the left side, label the rows with the hours of the day starting with midnight: 12am, 1am, 2am, and so on up to 11pm.